 After you have a budget, you can choose the best marketing strategy that fits your budget and the goals that you’re trying to accomplish.
 Any marketing agency that’s worth their weight, that isn’t trying to sell you crap that you don’t need, they’re going to make the best recommendations they can for the budget you have to work with.
 It’s not up to them to tell you how much to spend; you need to decide that first.

 Then of course you have to track the return on your investment.
 You need to know which marketing strategies you’re implementing that are the most effective, and then after you know this number, you can reinvest in your marketing.
 You can reinvest in the marketing strategies that are the most profitable and start to scale, because as you invest in your marketing, your business is going to grow, you’re going to get new … more clients, you’re going to get more profits, and you can reinvest that new money back into your business, expand your marketing campaign to build upon itself, and start getting into some additional strategies that you haven’t started using yet.
 Remember, using multiple marketing methods is going to multiply the effectiveness of your marketing.
 Doing offline marketing in conjunction with online marketing is going to make both of them more effective.

 Marketing is the gasoline in your business engine, and you have to keep filling the tank if you want to get to your destination.
 If you want to reach your business goal, you have to keep filling up your tank; you have to keep reinvesting in your marketing.
 That’s how we grow.
 It’s not a one-time thing; it’s an every month thing; it’s an every day thing.

 Incoming search terms:

-- marketing budget for lawn care business
+- how much to budget for lawn care

 - what is the initial marketing budget for lawn care?